KRC00112/Sequence-Analyzer-tool-for-Static-Website-Hosting-using-AWS/README.md

 - **ag-charts-react & ag-charts-enterprise** — Used for the Amino Acid Distribution bar chart.
 [AG Charts](https://www.ag-grid.com/charts/react/bar-series/)
 - **react-donut-chart** — Used for the Nucleotide Distribution donut chart.
 [React Donut Chart](https://www.npmjs.com/package/react-donut-chart)

-These libraries made it easy to create interactive, customizable charts for the application.
+These react packages made it easy to create interactive, customizable charts for the application.